Skip to content

 Exploring Park Model Homes: Turnkey Properties to Enjoy

-If you’re looking for a turnkey property, park model homes are an exceptional option that offers something different compared to other prefabricated homes.
-A park model home is often viewed as an RV by insurance companies but entails a small living space that comes with high-quality interior details, generally fitting into 399 square feet or less unless you live in Florida, where the typical homes are 499 square feet or less.
+A park model home is often viewed as an RV by insurance companies but entails a small living space that comes with high-quality interior details, generally fitting into 399 square feet or less unless you live in states like Florida, where the typical homes are 499 square feet or less.

 These homes are less expensive than other homes you might be looking at.
 If you choose a park model home like one available from Simple Life, you’ll even find communities of park model homes so you can be around others with similar values.
 If you’re looking to live a minimalist lifestyle, a park model home is the best option for you, and it can also come with all the necessary details you need to feel right at home.